jiangxil/examples/cifar10/README.md

+# CIFAR-10 Example

-# Train a Keras model on CIFAR-10 data
+This example uses a simple Keras model (with Tensorflow backend) to train on CIFAR-10 data.

-Supports
+It supports:
  - training on CPU or a *single* GPU
  - hyperparemeter search

-To perform a training run:
+To perform a training run, execute (in this directory):
 ```
 riseml train
 ```